Weeds (Millennium): Plot

-Tom Comstock comes home the next day to find his son returned, alive but shaken.
+Tom comes home the next day to find his son returned, alive but shaken.
 Black deduces that the paint swatch matches paint used on the vehicle that killed Burke's son; he also realizes that the boys are being kidnapped to force their fathers to confess hidden sins—Comstock's son was returned after he revealed his affair, while Orlando's son was killed because he kept secret a crime involving money.
-From there, Black sees that Charlie's kidnapping means that Birckenbeuhl is the hit-and-run driver.

-Black convinces Birckenbeuhl to confess publicly to the hit-and-run, in order to have his son returned.
-Birckenbeuhl does so, but continues to maintain his innocence in private.
-Charlie is not returned, however; instead, a cassette is sent to Birckenbuehl by the killer, who explains that since Birckenbeuhl took a life, one must be taken from him in return.
-Black is able to deduce from the background noise on the tape that Charlie is being held near the local high school's swimming pool.
-The boy is rescued, and killer—Edward Petey—is found and arrested.
-However, the elder Birckenbeuhl is found hanged in his bedroom, driven to suicide by his guilt.
+From there, Black sees that Charlie's kidnapping means that Birckenbeuhl was the hit-and-run driver.
+He convinces Birckenbeuhl to confess publicly to the hit-and-run in order to have his son returned.
+Birckenbeuhl does so but continues to maintain his innocence in private.
+Charlie is not returned, however; instead, an audiocassette is sent to Birckenbuehl by the killer, who explains that since Birckenbeuhl took a life, one must be taken from him in return.
+Black deduces from the background noise on the tape that Charlie is being held near the local high school's swimming pool.
+The boy is rescued and killer—Petey—is arrested.
+However, the elder Birckenbeuhl hangs himself in guilt.